Why We Chose the Hatchet Overland camper

 The camper contains 4 windows with screens to provide ventilation without bugs.
 The front window (at your feet) can be fully open in all but the windiest rainstorms and the top 6" of the side windows are sheltered by the roof in most rainstorms.
 The rear window is slanted outward allowing it to be protected in light rainstorms.

 The exterior top of the camper is white preventing retention of heat buildup a black roof can cause.
-It features a recessed center to mount 1 or 2 low profile 100-watt solar panels to keep your accessories powered, as well as a back recessed area for mounting traction boards & a shovel.
+It features a recessed center wired to mount 1 or 2 low profile solar panels (solar panels are extra) to keep your accessories powered, as well as a back recessed area for mounting your traction boards.

-Be sure to follow our YouTube channel, by clicking the link below, and click the notification bell on our channel so you will be notified of new videos as our Hatchet Overland camper build continues.
-We are excited to show you all of the features as well as a full review of the first travel and camping experiences as David travels from Denver to Flagstaff for the Overland Expo West and then back home to Tennessee, camping all the way!
+Be sure to follow our YouTube channel, by clicking the link below, and click the notification bell on our channel so you will be notified of new videos as our Hatchet Overland camper build continues and the adventures begin!